 Below "roadmap" draws estimates for different intersecting areas of research in the coming decade, going from (1) Near-term or current work, to (2) Middle-term, to (3) Long-term.
-It is based on the input that was gathered during the process of drafting the Zenodo paper and published in version 3, but has been condensed and shortened.
+It is based on the input that was gathered during the process of writing the position paper, but has been condensed and shortened.

-MULTI-LEVEL BRAIN ATLAS AND HIGH- MULTI-LEVEL BRAIN MODELS AND SIMULATION RE SOLUTION BRAIN MODELS 1.
-2. 3.
-Integrate data, from the whole-brain level to cells, into a comprehensive, high resolution brain atlas as basis to get a deeper under- standing of general principles of brain organ- isation, to enable the prediction of missing features where the atlas is incomplete, and to guide comparative studies about interspecies similarities and differences.
-Generate detailed, data-driven, multiscale models to study the role of variability in human brain organization during the lifespan, under different conditions.
-Provide a sound answer on what the condi- tions of brain organisation and structure are to develop complex behaviours, intelligence and consciousness.
-Multis biophy includ mode and th Model function els - a cases.
-Apply cases in turr ("proce cale integration of models, from local ysical properties to whole brain models, ing detailed bottom-up and top-down ls.
-Models are driven and tuned by data heir predictions tested. biologically realistic, complex brain ons using multiscale, whole-brain mod- pproaching digital twins for concrete use model predictions to larger-scale use in basic science, medicine and A.I., which of drive model testing and sophistication luctive loops").
-BR DU 1.
-2. 3.
-AIN PLASTICITY, LEARNING AND ADAPTION DRING THE ENTIRE LIFESPAN Identify and integrate the rules of plasticity, learning and adaptation into existing multilev- el brain models.
-Identify constraints of brain plasticity and tools to modulate it for the benefit of patients.
+MULTI-LEVEL BRAIN ATLAS AND HIGH-RESOLUTION BRAIN MODELS

+- Integrate data, from the whole-brain level to cells, into a comprehensive, high resolution brain atlas as basis to get a deeper understanding of general principles of brain organisation, to enable the prediction of missing features where the atlas is incomplete, and to guide comparative studies about interspecies similarities and differences. - Generate detailed, data-driven, multiscale models to study the role of variability in human brain organization during the lifespan, under different conditions. - Provide a sound answer on what the conditions of brain organisation and structure are to develop complex behaviours, intelligence and consciousness.

+BRAIN PLASTICITY, LEARNING AND ADAPTION DURING THE ENTIRE LIFESPAN

+- Identify and integrate the rules of plasticity, learning and adaptation into existing multilevel brain models. - 2.
+Identify constraints of brain plasticity and tools to modulate it for the benefit of patients. - 3.
 Reveal mechanisms of memory consolidation and translate this to medicine and technology.

+MULTI-LEVEL BRAIN MODELS AND SIMULATION

+- Multiscale integration of models, from local biophysical properties to whole brain models, including detailed bottom-up and top-down models.
+Models are driven and tuned by data and their predictions tested. - Model biologically realistic, complex brain functions using multiscale, whole-brain models - approaching digital twins for concrete use cases. - Apply model predictions to larger-scale use cases in basic science, medicine and A.I., which in turn drive model testing and sophistication ("productive loops").

-NEUROMA INSPIRED 1.
-Develor deep r and-fi plex h enviro 2.
-Develor large-s work r 3.
-Integra DRPHIC BRAIN MODELS FOR BIO- ARTIFICIAL INTELLIGENCE op training methods for spike-based neural networks using leaky-integrate- re-based neuron models.
-Integrate com- ardware neuron models in simulation mments. op hardware and training methods for scale and highly performant spiking net- models using complex neuron models. ate results from plasticity research to de- large-scale spiking networks with built-in ng capabilities.
+NEUROMORPHIC BRAIN MODELS FOR BIO-INSPIRED ARTIFICIAL INTELLIGENCE

+- Develop training methods for spike-based deep neural networks using leaky-integrateand-fire-based neuron models.
+Integrate complex hardware neuron models in simulation environments. - 2.
+Develop hardware and training methods for large-scale and highly performant spiking network models using complex neuron models. - Integrate results from plasticity research to develop large-scale spiking networks with built-in learning capabilities.

+EBRAINS